 - anything “rendered”

-A food that has useless fillers like CORN high on the ingredient list, is not delivering good nutritional value for your Morkie.
+A food that has fillers like CORN high on the ingredient list, is not delivering good nutritional value for your Morkie.

 Read more here: Feeding Your Morkie.